panglesd/slipshow/docs/editor-setup.rst

 This integration helps in several ways:

-- It helps you write a valid input file, by displaying errors directly in your editor, offering you autocompletion, showing documentation on hover, etc.
+- It helps you write a valid input file, by:

+  - displaying errors directly in your editor,
+  - offering autocompletion when applicable,
+  - showing documentation for actions on hover,
+  - jumping to definition of identifiers

-- It allows you to see a preview of your presentation, updated in real time as you type.
+- It also allows you to see a preview of your presentation, updated in real time as you type.
+- It compiles your presentation on save.

 This integration is still in its early days.
 It is going to be improved and extended with new releases of slipshow.